hulacorn/blog.hulacorn.com/src/posts/2021-04-20-before-creating-an-idp-do-this.md

 excerpt: Optimising ways of working may be cheaper than creating a whole platform
 draft:
 seo:
-  title:
+  title: Internal developer platform
-  description:
+  description:  Optimising ways of working may be cheaper than creating a whole platform
   image: 2022/04/platform.jpg
 images: # relative to /src/assets/images/
   feature: 2022/04/platform.jpg
   thumb: 2022/04/platform.jpg
   slide:
 tags:
-  - Internal Developer platform
+  - Internal-developer-platform
   - Producivity

 ---